oldschoolgg/oldschoolbot/docs/src/content/docs/osb/Skills/firemaking/wintertodt.md

 ## Warm Clothing

-While optional, it is highly advised to equip <mark style="color:red;">**at least 4 pieces**</mark> of warm clothing <mark style="color:red;">**in your skilling setup**</mark> to reduce your food consumption by up to 37.5%.
+While optional, it is highly advised to equip **at least 4 pieces**of warm clothing **in your skilling setup**to reduce your food consumption by up to 37.5%.
 This will take your food consumption down from 160hp/kill, to 100hp/kill.
 The easiest warm gear you can obtain on the bot is Clue hunter, to do this see [Crack The Clue](../../miscellaneous/crack-the-clue.md).
 Warm clothes can be a combination of anything from the following list:

 <details>